Mise-en-Place What We Can Learn About Kitchen Design from Commercial Kitchens

 "Within easy reach" is the critical concept.
 It does no good if all of the ingredients for a meal are fully prepared — but across the room.
 A busy chef does not do much walking.
 Everything he needs is within his or her immediate reach standing in one place — movement is minimized, efficiency and speed optimized.

-Everything is a well-implemented professional kitchen is designed according to the mise-en-place concept — something chefs learn early on in culinary school.
+Everything in a well-implemented professional kitchen is designed according to the mise-en-place concept — something chefs learn early on in culinary school.

 Primary and Extended Arcs-of-Reach